KNUST grading system: Learn how to calculate your GPA/CWA

 F9Fail

-KNUST grading system for masters
+KNUST grading system for master's

-The KNUST grading system for a master's degree incorporates the universal grading system.
+The KNUST grading system percentage for a master's degree incorporates the universal grading system.
 Universally, a typical master's degree is graded using the following credits.

 • Distinction: 70% or above